-The MATLAB Analysis and MATLAB Visualizations apps in ThingSpeak™ let you pick from a selection of code templates as a starting point for building your own project.
 This example demonstrates how to scrape the latest live data from a website and display it.
-The example uses data from the MarineTraffic website, which contains information about the Port of Boston traffic.
+In the example, you modify one of the code templates provided by the MATLAB Analysis and MATLAB Visualizations apps.
+The example uses data from the MarineTraffic website, which provides information on traffic at the Port of Boston.

-To scrape web data about vessels at the Port of Boston, you can write a MATLAB® script using the code template provided.
+To scrape web data on vessels at the Port of Boston, you can write a MATLAB® script using a code template.

 The MATLAB Code field is prepopulated with code to read live web data and count the number of vessels.

-Specify the URL containing information about vessels at the Port of Boston.
+1) Specify the URL for accessing information on vessels at the Port of Boston.
+Use

 url = 'https://www.marinetraffic.com/en/ais/details/ports/131/USA_port:BOSTON'; filteredData = urlfilter(url,'Vessels in Port:',2);

-Display the results from scraping the website data.
+2) Display the results of scraping the website data.
 In this example, two elements are recorded and displayed.

-Store your results by writing it to a private channel.
-To create a ThingSpeak channel, go to the Channels tab, and select My Channels.
+1) Store your results by writing them to a private channel.
+To create a ThingSpeak channel, go to the Channels tab and select My Channels.
 Click New Channel.
 Select the corresponding check boxes, and enter these channel setting values:

 Click Save Channel.

-% Replace the with channel ID to write data to: writeChannelID = ; % Enter the Write API Key between the '' below: writeAPIKey = '';
+% Replace the with ID of the channel to write data to: writeChannelID = 17504; % Enter the write API key between the ''. writeAPIKey = '23ZLGOBBU9TWHG2H';

-Execute your code by clicking Save and Run.
-The charts in your ThingSpeak channel are populated with a single point in each, representing the value for each element from the website.
+4) Execute your code by clicking Save and Run.
+Each of the charts in your ThingSpeak channel is populated with a single point representing an field in the website data.
 You can access your channel by clicking the channel link in the Channel Info panel on the right side of the page.

-Click Save and Run again after some time to update your channel with another data point.
+5) Click Save and Run again after a few minutes to update your channel with another data point.